 Otherwise, it is possible that you are bent too low at address, either through excessive forward spine angle tilt or knee flex.

 FIX: Stand taller at address or get custom fitted and purchase flatter clubs

 The reason they do is because the sidehill will promote a flatter swing that will leads to a more aggressive release of the hands.

 This will naturally close the clubface and send the ball to the left of the target.

 Are your grips too small?

-Another possible explanation for balls that shoot left lies with the size of your grips.
-Indeed, small grips promote an active release of the hands ahead of impact, which can cause the clubface to close.
+Generally speaking, small grips promote an active release of the hands ahead of impact, which can cause the clubface to close.

 More on: Golf Grips